-Cause 1: Due to corruption caused in Boot partition
+Cause 1: Due to corruption caused in the Boot partition

-If Windows Boot Partition gets corrupted the “NDLDR: Fatal error in reading boot.ini” this error occurs when configuration settings in boot.ini is in the attempt of booting the Windows XP installation.
+If Windows Boot Partition gets corrupted the “NDLDR: Fatal error in reading boot.ini” this error occurs when configuration settings in boot.ini are in the attempt of booting the Windows XP installation.

-Cause 2: Due to compressing of BOOT.INI file
+Cause 2: Due to the compressing of BOOT.INI file

 This may happen with the software such as DoubleSpace, 3rd party file compression software or DriveSpace that compresses the NTFS File.

 The partition compression is the most primary cause of this error “NTLDR: fatal error reading boot.ini” when the error is number 1.

 The cause of the “NTLDR: Fatal error in reading the boot:ini” on the Windows excessive disk fragmentation.

 The NTLDR expects the files to load and read part of the XP boot procedure that is to be stored contiguously on the disk (files are stored consecutively in blocks in the file system and not spread around).

 The fragmented dependency of files for NTLDR in case of fragmentation of boot.ini can result in the occurrence of the fatal error in Windows 10/8/7.

 How to Fix Fatal Error in Windows 7/8/10